-If your pet has some form of identification (chip or tattoo) registered in the ANIS pet database, report the missing animal to ANIS and check your personal details in the database.
+If your pet has some form of identification (chip or tattoo) registered in the AMICUS pet database, report the missing animal to AMICUS and check your personal details in the database.

 If your pet does not have any identification, report it as missing to the cantonal authorities (see link below).
 You may also want to inform the communal authorities and enter the missing animal on the national lost-and-found pets register website.